GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 It links **information processing**, **energy expenditure**, and **economic output**.

 Torq Theory is the mathematical method for deriving the value of the energized AI token throughput used by a robot while performing labor.

+If you want to see the numbers in action first, [check out the Robonomics calculator here to estimate GDP and your dividend based](https://projectasimovmvp.vercel.app/) on fleet size and other parameters.

 ---